kahnu044/wordpress-docker/WebSite/wp-content/plugins/essential-blocks/readme.txt

 - **[Woo Add to Cart](https://essential-blocks.com/demo/woo-add-to-cart/)** - Display the 'add to cart' option for all your WooCommerce products to ensure easy navigation for customers.
 - **[Post Meta](https://essential-blocks.com/demo/post-meta/)** - Attractively showcase your current post metadata like author, date, excerpt & more.
 - **[Text](https://essential-blocks.com/demo/text-block/)** - Add and customize text content on your website that catches the attention of the visitors.
+- **[Lottie Animation](https://essential-blocks.com/demo/lottie-animation/)** - Add LottiFiles Animations to your Gutenberg site seamlessly and customize how you want it to appear.

 More Gutenberg blocks and demos coming soon for the block visual editor (weekly update)